Google plans to send a top executive to Congress after facing criticism

 “I look forward to meeting with members on both sides of the aisle, answering a wide range of questions, and explaining our approach,” Pichai said in a statement Monday.
 “These meetings will continue Google’s long history of engaging with Congress, including testifying seven times to Congress this year.”

-When he arrives in Washington, Pichai is sure to face a barrage of bipartisan scrutiny — focused on everything from the company’s approach to privacy protection to its efforts to thwart foreign governments, including Russia, from spreading disinformation online.
-Others, including McCarthy, have blasted Google for its reported ambitions to launch a search engine in China that meets Beijing’s strict censorship rules.
+When he arrives in Washington, Pichai is sure to face a barrage of bipartisan scrutiny — on an array of topics including the company’s approach to privacy protection and its efforts to thwart foreign governments, including Russia, from spreading disinformation online.
+Many, including McCarthy, have blasted Google for its reported ambitions to launch a search engine in China that meets Beijing’s strict censorship rules.

 [Google’s ‘no-show’ in Congress adds to its political headache]